All you need to know about the Premier 15s

 Last season's position: 10th

-DMP had a disappointing season with just one win under their belts.
+DMP had a disappointing season with just one win.

-They suffered 103-0 and 105-0 defeats to Harlequins and Wasps but they did progress throughout the season to inflict a victory over their rivals Sale Sharks.
+They suffered 103-0 and 105-0 losses to Harlequins and Wasps but they did make progress throughout the season to inflict a victory over Sale Sharks.

 The team will be looking to take this momentum forward into the new season.